GUIDE 2024

 1. What is your process for improving medical writing skills?

-Many avenues are available for learning and skill improvement including certifications, online and in-person medical writing courses, industry publications, and guidance from peers and mentors.
+In the medical writing industry, many avenues are available for learning and skill improvement, including certifications, online and in-person medical writing courses, industry publications, and guidance from peers and mentors.

 2. Where do you see yourself after five years?